rdelfin/pe_mentorship/week_3/problems.md

 3. Attach strace to the process by running `sudo strace -p $PID` (where `$PID` is the PID of the flask process).
 Don't open the site on your browser.
-What's flask doing when no one's sending any http requests?
+What's flask doing when no one's sending any HTTP requests?

 4. In the last question, you should have seen a lot of `poll()` syscalls.
 What does that syscall do?
 Why would it be useful for a webserver to call that intermittently?